d-e-s-o/btrfs-backup/btrfs-backup/README.md

 The idea is that 'snapshots' will be the source repository, 'backup' will be the destination repository, and 'subvolume' is the btrfs subvolume to backup.

+### Backup
-In order to create a backup, use the following
+In order to create a backup, use the following command:
-command:

 $ btrfs-backup --subvolume=subvolume/ snapshots/ backup/

 The -s/--subvolume option can be supplied multiple times in order to perform a backup of multiple subvolumes.

+### Restore
+To restore the latest snapshot for the given subvolume from the backup, the following command can be used:

+$ btrfs-backup --restore --subvolume=subvolume/ backup/ snapshots/